 Pros:

-• Highlight Career Growth: They are excellent for highlighting upward career mobility, particularly if you have advanced in rank within your industry or field.
+- Highlight Career Growth: They are especially good for signifying career progression, especially if you have risen in the ranks of your sector or branch.

 Cons: